Functional Abilities and Performance Standards

 The law regulating the practice of nursing states that the Ohio Board of Nursing may deny a convicted felon a license or the privilege of sitting for the licensing examination (Section 4723.28 of the Revised Code).
 In addition, several of the agencies utilized for nursing clinical studies may require students to undergo criminal record checks and may deny clinical access to persons convicted of felonies or specific misdemeanors.

-State and federal criminal records check is a mandatory annual requirement for all enrolled graduate students.
+State and federal criminal records check is a mandatory annual requirement for all enrolled sophomore, junior, and senior students.

 Failure to complete the required annual criminal records check will result in the student being unable to begin any nursing clinical course.
 Non-compliance may result in less than full-time enrollment and will delay the student's graduation date.
 A hold will be placed on student records with expired criminal background checks.